 - In-Process - Azure Functions host is the runtime for .NET functions.
-Before .NET 5 C# function apps run in the same process as the host.
+Before .NET 5, C# function apps ran in the same process as the host.
 Sharing a process has enabled unique benefits to .NET functions, most notably a set of rich bindings and SDK injections.
 However, as a side effect, dependencies could conflict (like

 Newtonsoft.Json

-- In-process functions support rich binding classes while out-of-process binding classes are simple DTOs, strings, bytes.
+- In-process functions support rich binding classes while out-of-process binding classes are simple DTOs, strings and bytes.

 .NET 6 functions support both in-process and out-of-process options, but out-of-process does not support all bindings and features supported in in-process.
-In .NET 7 out-of-process will support a full set of features so out-of-process will be the only supported option.
-To find out more read here.
+With .NET 7, out-of-process Functions now support a full set of features so out-of-process is the only supported option.
+This is why we choose the "Isolated" worker when creating a new Functions project.
+If you want to know more, take a look at the Guide for running Azure Functions in an isolated worker process.

 Move from in-process to isolated function